jackokring/hugo-a-gogo/content/_index.md

 the moon, please leave.
 Big brother knew you were going to visit here so the opt out button is the same one that closes the browser.
 Fabulous.
 So now that's done with, we can begin.
 Don't be naughty now, save it up for later as you might need it.
-I can't enforce my service provider on opt in although this page packs no cookies from KRT.
+I can't enforce my service provider on opt in, although this page packs Google login cookies from KRT.

 This site is mainly built with [hugo](https://gohugo.io) the static site builder, with a theme from scratch as it develops.
 It takes a few days of